Travigo/travigo/README.md

 #### Lines/Timetables
 * England
   * Very few Operators data fails to parse
-  * Except London
 * Scotland & Wales
   * Some Operators do provide data for these and will be included (eg. Stagecoach as a national provider include Scottish & Welsh data)
   * But not guaranteed to have all the data

 #### Realtime Bus Tracking
 * England
-  * Currently tracks up to 6000 bus journeys at a time
+  * Currently tracks up to 16000 bus journeys at a time
-  * Large portion of vehicle location events still fail to identify its journey

 #### Fares
 * None